sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 # Nvim for Web Dev

-- Actually, there are things like [Nvimmer](https://github.com/devilyouwei/NVimmer) or something else to help you config Nvim quickly, but I still like my own way.

-- The following documentation is my first version of `init.vim`, continuous updating is on GitHub:
+-   Complete config files are on GitHub:

 {% embed url="https://github.com/sheldonldev/nvim_config" caption="My Neovim Config on GitHub" %}

 ## Install Node

-- `npm` provides a lot of tools for web development, such as `browser-sync`, `eslint`, `eslint-plugin-vue`...
+-   `npm` provides a lot of tools for web development, such as `browser-sync`.
-- We use a plugin named `coc.nvim` which depends on NodeJS.
+-   We use `coc.nvim` plugin as Language Server Protocol, which depends on NodeJS.

 So let's install node as well as some global npm packages by following this link: